nayan32biswas/mongodb-odm/docs/tutorial/create.md

 We use the `create_documents` function to create two players.

-First, we create players on declaration time.
+First, we create players at declaration time.

 Second, we assign a player object to `maradona`.
-Then we create/insert the data into the database by calling `create` method.
+Then we create/insert the data into the database by calling the `create` method.

 ```{.python .annotate}
 # Code omitted above